bryandaniel1/chat-room/readme.md

 		 - Click "New..." to create a new connection pool.

 		 - In the "New JDBC Connection Pool" page, enter "ChatRoomPool" for the new pool name, "javax.sql.DataSource" as the resource type, and "MySql" as the database driver vendor.
+For newer versions of the MySQl driver, the datasource classname may need to be updated; for version 8.0.17, the classname is "com.mysql.cj.jdbc.MysqlDataSource".
 Click "Next".

 		 - Accept all default values by clicking "Finish".